- Bulk Pricing:

 The White Pine is a soft-bristled Tree that offers excellent summer shade and beautiful coloring.
 They are a sturdy tree, and it is a tree whose branches are quite famous for making Christmas wreaths.
 The White Pine can grow at a relatively rapid rate of 2 to 3 feet a year and can reach quite staggering heights of 80 feet tall with an average top width of 25 to 30 feet.
 It can handle dryer climate conditions if it is not planted too close to other trees.

 The Loblolly Pine is one of the fastest growing pine trees and is quite popular in the southern United States.
 Part of this is because it can tolerate more dryer soil compositions as well as warmer climates.
 The Loblolly Pine can grow to incredible heights of up to 100 feet, and a top width of up to 35 feet.

 The Virginia Pine is a small to mid-sized pine growing to approximately 60 feet in height.
-It has a more shallow root system so it should be planted was other larger trees wouldn't kill it off.
-The Virginia Pine is also a pretty hardy and should be planted in full sun.
+It has a more shallow root system so it should be planted was other more massive trees wouldn't kill it off.
+The Virginia Pine is also pretty hardy and should be planted in full sun.
 They can respond well to trimming and can handle drier climate conditions.